 Can I Substitute All-Purpose Flour for 00 Flour When Making Gnocchi?

 If you don’t want to buy it, or you just can’t find 00 flour where you live, simply substitute it with a high-quality unbleached all-purpose flour like King Arthur’s or Hecker’s.
 It won’t have quite the same texture because 00 flour and all-purpose flour are made with different types of wheat and they’re milled completely differently.
 Therefore you may need to add more flour when you use all-purpose, but it will still be delicious!
 We also love to make gnocchi with whole wheat flour — it’s SO delicious!

 Is Bread Flour Ok For Making Gnocchi?

 Gnocchi requires the exact opposite treatment — instead, it’s supposed to be light, airy, and soft with just enough bite which requires it to be folded and shaped as opposed to actually kneading it (or stretching and pulling it).
-The goal is to avoid activating the gluten too much because it will ruin the texture of gnocchi.
+The goal is to avoid activating the gluten too much which will ruin the texture of gnocchi.